 Step: 2 Cutting out Batting and Fabric

 I always use batting in all my re-upholstery projects.
 I like how it grabs both the foam core and the top fabric.
-It gives it a smoother feel and finish.
-Tip: Iron your fabric before you start to staple.
+It gives it a smoother feel and finishes.

 Step 3: Stapling fabric to the wood base.

 Mr. DD. is my upholstery helper.
 Some pieces are more difficult to pull taut and staple at the same time.
 He pulls and I staple, we make a great team.
-You want to make sure that you pull evenly all around the piece so that you don’t have pinched fabric.

 The corners are the tricky part.
-You want to staple all sides down before working on the corners.
 As you can see from the picture above, you want to do a pleated fold and staple down.
-Trim extra fabric around the edges.
+Trim off the extra fabric around the edges.

 The top pieces on these chairs were a bit trickier since they are double-sided with fabric.

-The backs of the chairs need to be completed first and then the front is stapled on top.
-You want to make sure you are placing the staples evenly and as close to the outside of the wood frame as possible that way the chair frame covers up the staples.
+Place the 1-inch cushion on the front with the batting and fabric.
+You want to make sure you are placing the staples evenly and as close to the outside of the wood frame as possible that way the chair frame or trim piece covers up the staples.
+Trim off the extra fabric as close to the staples as possible.

 Step 4: Assembling your chairs.